sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 so you may have to {func}`solve your equation numerically <sympy.solvers.solvers.nsolve>` instead.

+### Equations which have an analytical solution, and SymPy cannot solve

 It is also possible that there is a way to solve your equation algebraically, and SymPy has not have implemented an appropriate algorithm.
-You can ask about this on the mailing list, or open an issue on GitHub.
+You can ask about this on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).

 *Ask if someone has an example where there is a mathematical solution but SymPy returns an empty list.
-Related: sin(x) = 0 will return two solutions but there are infintely many solutions*
+Related: sin(x) = 0 will return two solutions but there are infinitely many solutions*

-*Is it appropriate to include such instructions on a page like this?
-Yes.
-Add links to.*